AbbMarPin/Temp-sens/README.md

 Temperature and humidity read with an IOT-device.
 The data is automatically sent to a database and then presented on a website.
 Database and API-gateway are hosted with AWS.
 The website is deisgned and built in VUE.
 The data is gathered with an ESP8266.

+## Getting started

 ### Prerequisites

-What things you need to install the software and how to install them
+Things you need in order to open the project:

 ```
 Visual Studio Code
+  npm install vue-apexcharts apexcharts
 Arduino
 AWS
 ```